Andrew L. Urban

 In the eyes of many, abortion is killing, too, but the range of circumstances in which it is performed is as varied as the human condition.
 Not all abortions are equal.
 Failing to recognise that there may be valid humanitarian, compassionate circumstances for abortion is, in my view, unrealistic and morally stubborn.
 There are certain ‘socially undesirable’ human activities driven by our very nature that laws have never been able to prevent or even manage; prostitution, excessive alcohol and (especially) drug consumption (including tobacco) spring to mind.
 Abortion is another, but for different reasons.

-When people talk about abortion in the public square, they invariable talk about ‘choice’ and a woman’s rights versus the sanctity of all life, from conception to death.
+When people talk about abortion, they invariable talk about ‘choice’ and a woman’s rights versus the sanctity of all life, from conception to death.
 But these hot shouting matches are far removed from the traumatic circumstances in which some women find themselves.
 The picture that is painted by the manipulatively named pro-life movement is of a woman going to an abortion clinic for an abortion, but without the context.

 Even the equally manipulatively named pro-choice group fails to differentiate in its public utterances between the unwanted pregnancy of a vulnerable teen, the unwanted pregnancy of a rape victim in a war zone, or the unwanted pregnancy of a refugee family stuck in an emergency tent, barely surviving.
 Or any of the dozens of scenarios where abortion is contemplated, not by middle class mums in the suburbs but in hell holes and shit holes around the world, for a multitude of terrible, unforgiving, life threatening and life altering reasons.